Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 The software will use the following standards when deployed:

 - JavaEE for the server backend
-- utilize a JSON REST API for communication between the backend and frontend
+- Utilize a JSON REST API for communication between the backend and frontend
 - Google Maps library for the 'Virtual Map' creation

 --------------------